vacp2p/roadmap/content/qa/vac/2025q1-nim-libp2p-testing.md

 * These efforts also contribute to scaling the project’s capacity, as better testing tools empower the open-source community to participate effectively.

-Here’s the **Alignment with FURPS** section for the updated content:

 **Alignment with FURPS:**

 * **Functionality**: